 |Overall Goal||Add a transformer to clean up schema

 Create a summary table

 |Demonstrates||Common transformer procedures|

-Use the resources available (Transformer Gallery in Workbench, Transformer Gallery online, the FME Transformer Reference Guide, and Quick Add search) to find such a transformer.
+Use the resources available (Transformer Gallery in Workbench, Transformer Gallery online, the FME Transformer Reference Guide, and Quick Add search) to find a transformer to join two streams of features.
 Then we'll go through the steps to add it.